-Mike LeBlanc was selected among many other artists to showcase his talents at the iconic Cadillac Lounge during Canadian Music Week in Toronto in May 2014.
-Mike also been selected for “Diamond in the rough showcase” AND “Coast to Coast showcase” hosted by Canadian Country Music Association's in Edmonton this past September.
+Mike LeBlanc was selected among many other artists to showcase his talents at the iconic Cadillac Lounge during Canadian Music Week in Toronto in May 2014 and once again for 2015 CMW edition.
+He’s also been selected for “Diamond in the rough showcase” AND “Coast to Coast showcase” hosted by Canadian Country Music Association in Edmonton this past September.
 Mike was the only New Brunswick’s indie artist selected for an official CCMA’s showcase in the last 5 years.

 A big summer was lined up for this New Brunswick based country singer, opening for acts such as Ricky Skaggs and Patrick Norman just to name a couple, in the province of Quebec.
-He was also chosen to be part of 3 shows at Pays de la Sagouine, one of the most popular place in NB for entertainment.
-Mike performed at the very well-known Festival Western of St-Tite which he was the head liner of the lotto-Quebec stage.
+He was also chosen to be part of three shows at Pays de la Sagouine, one of the most popular places in NB for entertainment.
+Mike performed at the very well-known Festival Western of St-Tite which he was the head liner of the loto-Quebec stage.

-Born in Moncton New Brunswick in 1971, Mike Leblanc moved along with his family to a small place called Collette NB.
-Growing up, there was always music playing in the house or people jammin’ with their guitars and other different instruments.
-Mike Leblanc's first public appearance was at 7 year old in church.
-He didn't know he could sing back then but his teacher apparently did.
-At 15 Mike LeBlanc entered a local singing contest and took everyone by surprise with his covers of Randy Travis.
-From that point on he was asked frequently do to amateur shows and house parties.
-At 17, he joined his first band and played all over the province and into USA.
+Born in Moncton, New Brunswick in 1971, Mike Leblanc moved with his family in a small village called Collette.
+His first public appearance was in his 7 years at the church.
+He did not know he could sing at the time, but apparently his teacher had noticed.
+From its 15 years, Mike is involved in a local singing competition and took everyone by surprise with his song Randy Travis interpretations.
+At 17, he joined his first band and performs throughout the province and the United States.

-In 1999, Mike LeBlanc packed his instruments and his clothes and headed towards Calgary Alberta to see what the music industry had to offer.
-He was hired by a band called Uptown Riders three days upon his arrival to the big city.
-The band toured all over western Canada for a few years.
+In 1999, his suitcase and guitar in hand, Mike takes the road to Calgary AB to see what the music industry has to offer.
+He was hired by a group known as Uptown Riders three days after his arrival in the big city.
+The band toured all over western Canada and the United States for several years.